-2013 Locke Lake 'Park' Data Summary
+Locke Lake 'Below' Data Summary

-Family Biotic Index (FBI): Our 2013 SHEP field sampling results produced a score of 5.5 for the Rice Creek 'Park' site.
-This score corresponds to a "Fair" rating on the Family Biotic Index stream health chart.
-This compares to a stream health score of 4.7 ("Good") in 2012, the first year this site was sampled.
-In 2013, the sample was smaller and less diverse, and contained more families with higher tolerance values; this caused the FBI score to be higher (poorer).
+Family Biotic Index (FBI): SHEP field sampling results produced a score of 4.8 for the Locke Lake 'Below' site.
+This score corresponds to a "Good" rating on the Family Biotic Index stream health chart.
+This compares favorably to stream health scores from 2013 (5.6) and 2012 (5.6).
+This stream remains stable.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-132 invertebrates were identified in this sample.
+198 invertebrates were identified in this sample.
 This sample size is adequate.